 Once you know the earnings per share, you can figure out the P/E ratio.
 Lets say the stock is currently trading at $50 a share.
 To find the price earnings ratio, you’d divide the $50 by the $6.75.
 Which would be 7.40.

 Now that we know how to calculate a P/E ratio, do high or low ratios affect investments?
-As we stated earlier, finding a good entry point on an investment gives you better profit potential (want to know when to use a stock loss vs stop limit order?)
+As we stated earlier, finding a good entry point on an investment gives you better profit potential.

 As a result, a stock’s current price tells you what investors are currently valuing the stock at.
 Whereas the price earnings ratio tells you how much investors would be willing to pay per very $1 the stock earns.